Josiah Martin: Early life and military service

-Martin was born in Dublin, Ireland, the son of Samuel Martin, a planter well established on the Caribbean island of Antigua.
-He was the third son of his father's second marriage.
-His elder half-brother Samuel Martin (1714–1788) was Secretary to the Treasury at London.
-Another brother, Sir Henry Martin (1735–1794), was naval commissioner at Portsmouth and Comptroller of the Navy.
+Josiah Martin was born in County Dublin, Ireland on 23 April 1737.
+He was the son of Samuel Martin, a planter in the British colony of Antigua, and was the third son of his father's second marriage.
+Martin's elder half-brother Samuel served as Secretary to the Treasury in London.
+Another brother, Henry, was naval commissioner at Portsmouth and Comptroller of the Navy.
+In 1752 Martin moved to Antigua alongside a tutor and two years later was commissioned as an officer in the Antigua Militia, commanding a cavalry troop of gentlemen.

+In 1756, following after the outbreak of the Seven Years' War, Martin was commissioned as an ensign in the 4th Regiment of Foot and also served in the 103d, 68th, and 22d regiments of foot.
+As part of the French and Indian War, he participated in capture of Louisbourg in mid-1758 and was appointed to the New York Executive Council on 29 December 1758 before fighting in the Battle of the Plains of Abraham on 13 September 1759.

-Commissioned an ensign in the British Army in 1756, Martin had risen to the rank of Lieutenant Colonel by 1769.
-He participated in the battles of Louisbourg, Quebec, Martinique, and Havana.
-In 1761, he married his first cousin, Miss Elizabeth Martin of Far Rockaway, New York, the daughter of Josiah Martin (1699–1778).
-On 29 December 1758, Martin was appointed to the provincial council of New York.
-Frequent business trips to London and Antigua resulted in the council temporarily replacing him in November 1762 with Lawrence Read, superseded in turn by Lawrence's father Joseph Read, to sit in Martin's place until he returned.
-Martin was given "a full year to determine whether he will return to the council from the West Indies."
+In 1761 Martin married his first cousin Elizabeth.
+During the next year he participated in the capture of Martinique between January and February and the capture of Havana between June and August.
+In November 1762 his position on the council was temporarily replaced due to Martin's frequent business trips to London and Antigua, and he was given "a full year to determine whether he will return to the council from the West Indies."
+Martin was promoted to lieutenant colonel of the 22nd Regiment of Foot in 1769, but sold his commission that year due to financial and health problems.

 Governor of North Carolina

-On 1 March 1771, King George III appointed Martin provincial governor of North Carolina, succeeding James Hasell.
-Handicapped by illness, Martin remained at home in New York until 12 August 1771.
+On 1 March 1771 George III appointed Martin as governor of North Carolina, succeeding James Hasell.
+Handicapped by illness, Martin remained at home in New York until 12 August.
 Martin tried to give the North Carolinians useful and fair provincial government, but was hampered by instructions from Lord Hillsborough, and later by Lord Lewisham.
-In addition, former governor William Tryon left a political legacy of five major problems that plagued North Carolina.
+In addition, the former governor William Tryon left a political legacy of five major problems that plagued North Carolina.
 These problems were: